hannahdesmond/mastery-curriculum/chapter2/README.md

 </details>
 <p></p>

-> This 'type your instruction' followed by 'send your instruction to the program world' pattern is the basis on which all coding happens.
+> This 'enter your instruction' followed by 'send your instruction to the program world' pattern is the basis by which all coding happens.

 Let's try this again with another number: